Season 5, Ep 48 - Chronicler (w/Richard Kind & Erin Kief Live from SF Sketchfest)

 Yes.

 they don't stick to facts either.
+They just make, you know, they make them up.

-They make them up.
 I just make them from my own mind.

 I don't know what the hell I'm talking about right now.

-Not to put you on the spot for your powers, but would you be able to summarize maybe how you perceive the three of us or maybe even just Arnie?
-Maybe.
-Like what his voice would be or what his deal is?
+Not to put you on the spot for your powers, but would you be able to summarize maybe how you perceive the three of us, or maybe even just Arnie?
+Maybe like what his voice would be or what his deal is.

 Definitely uneducated.